grafana/alloy/docs/sources/reference/components/prometheus/prometheus.remote.queue.md

   samples which were dropped after being read from the WAL before being sent to remote_write because of an unknown reference ID.
 * `prometheus_remote_storage_exemplars_dropped_total` (counter): Total number
-  of exemplars which were dropped after being read from the WAL before being sent to remote_write because of an unknown reference ID.
+  of exemplars that were dropped after being read from the WAL before being sent to remote_write because of an unknown reference ID.
 * `prometheus_remote_storage_enqueue_retries_total` (counter): Total number of
   times enqueue has failed because a shard's queue was full.